-ON THIS PAGE: You will read about the scientific research being done now to learn more about this type of cancer and how to treat it.
-To see other pages.
+ON THIS PAGE: You will read about the scientific research being done to learn more about this type of cancer and how to treat it.
+Use the menu to see other pages.

 Tumor genetics.
-Early laboratory research indicates that genetic changes in a salivary gland tumor, particularly regarding the tumor suppressor genes APC and PTEN, may be helpful in providing new targets for treatments.
+Early laboratory research indicates that genetic changes in a salivary gland tumor, particularly those related to the tumor suppressor genes APC and PTEN, may be new targets for treatments.
+More needs to be understood about the tumor genetics of salivary gland cancer.
+As scientists make advances in the basic fundamental knowledge of genetics and how these cancers develop, new treatment options based on these findings will develop.
 Learn more about targeted therapy.

-Looking for More about the Latest Research?
+Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding salivary gland cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.